SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Message Exchange

-A [@!RFC5730] XML request includes a command- and object mapping to which a command must be applied.
-With REPP XML request messages are expressed by using a combination of a URL resource and an HTTP method.
+A [@!RFC5730] EPP request includes a command- and object mapping to which a command must be applied.
+REPP uses the REST semantics each HTTP method is assigned a distinct behaviour, section  (#http-method) provides a overview of each the behaviour assinged to each method.
+REPP requests are expressed by using an URL resource, an HTTP method and optionally a HTTP header and message body.

 Data (payload) belonging to a request or response is added to the HTTP message- body or sent as using an HTTP header, depending on the nature of the